NetworkConfiguration/dhcpcd/BUILDING.md

 `./configure --libexecdir=/lib/dhcpcd dbdir=/var/lib/dhcpcd`

 ## Compile Issues
-We now default to using -std=c99.
-For 64-bit linux, this always works, but for 32-bit linux it requires either gnu99 or a patch to asm/types.h.
+We now default to using `-std=c99`.
+For 64-bit linux, this always works, but for 32-bit linux it requires either gnu99 or a patch to `asm/types.h`.
 Most distros patch linux headers so this should work fine. linux-2.6.24 finally ships with a working 32-bit header.
 If your linux headers are older, or your distro hasn't patched them you can set `CSTD=gnu99` to work around this.

+ArchLinux presently sanitises all kernel headers to the latest version regardless of the version for your CPU.
+As such, Arch presently ships a 3.12 kernel with 3.17 headers which claim that it supports temporary address management and no automatic prefix route generation, both of which are obviously false.
+You will have to patch support either in the kernel or out of the headers (or dhcpcd itself) to have correct operation.

+## OS specific issues
 Some BSD systems do not allow the manipulation of automatically added subnet routes.
 You can find discussion here:
     http://mail-index.netbsd.org/tech-net/2008/12/03/msg000896.html